oromedialab/nxcorebundle/docs/ACL_USAGE_EXAMPLE.md

 ### Usage Pattern:
 1. Define permissions in your app using enums
 2. Create roles and assign permissions via API or fixtures
-3. Use Role entity's `hasPermission()` method for basic checks
+3. Use Role entity's `hasPermission()` method for single permission checks
+4. Use Role entity's `hasPermissions()` method for checking multiple permissions at once
-4. Implement voters for complex authorization logic
+5. Implement voters for complex authorization logic
-5. UserRepository's `fetchAll()` provides complete user+role data for admin interfaces
+6. UserRepository's `fetchAll()` provides complete user+role data for admin interfaces

 {# Display user's permissions for debugging or admin interface #}
 {% if has_role('admin') %}